 Hello!
-My name is Stacy Komar.
+My name is Brenda Gallant.

-I am incredibly honored to be a team member of the SMSD and to have the opportunity working with the WIARNG.
+I am incredibly honored to be a team member of the SMSD and to have the opportunity of working with the WIARNG.
 I look forward to seeing the Suicide Prevention Program continuing to progress and strive to make positive changes in the lives of individual Soldiers, units located throughout the state and ultimately, the WIARNG force as a whole.

 Did you know Family members are 100% welcome to attend special ASIST courses?
 Any course that is held at Camp American Legion allows the Soldier and their Family to learn together about the realities and prevention of suicide.
 Soldiers and their Families can take advantage of Camp American Legion’s accommodations and various activities following the two-day class!
 Interested people should contact me.
 Please do not hesitate to reach out to me at any time with questions/concerns.